giampiportatile/PREPARE-Challenge-Phase-3/README.md

 Using conda:

-Create a new environment directly from the .yaml file shared in this directory:
+Create a new environment directly from the .yml file shared in this directory:

-conda env create -n PREPARE_phase3  -f environments.yaml
+conda env create -n PREPARE_phase3  -f environment.yml

 ## Data
-Copy the 5 files of the competition (social determinats track) into the data/raw folder.
+Copy the 5 files of the competition (social determinants track) into the data/raw folder.
 Note the raw data is not available anymore on the DrivenData website, so we will assume the user downloaded them during the competition.